 The list of aviation related hobbies can be a great resource for low cost, in-class project ideas.

 No, UEET is not some strange South American bird.
 It's NASA's Ultra Efficient Engine Technology.
 These Kid's Pages were developed by NASA during the Centennial of Flight Celebration to introduce elementary grade students to aerospace engineering.

 This resource includes lesson plans, Parts of an Airplane, games, how airplanes fly, and more, all aimed at elementary students.

 In the early days of flight, getting to Hawaii, one of the most remote places on Earth, was a challenge.
 Hawaii by Air, an on-line exhibit from the National Air And Space Museum, recounts the early challenges and how things have changed since then.

-Since 1992, the Experimental Aircraft Association has been giving kids ages 8-18 the opportunity to fly in a small airplane at no cost to them, introducing them to the experience and science of flying.
+Since 1992, the Experimental Aircraft Association (EAA) has been giving kids ages 8-17 the opportunity to fly in a small airplane at no cost to them, introducing them to the experience and science of flying.

-Check with your local EAA chapter or pass this link on to interested students.
+Check with your local EAA chapter or pass this resource on to interested students.

 Young Eagles at EAA Chapter 1093